barryclark/jekyll-now/_posts/2023-02-22-Toil-Scorecard.md

 Give a separate score for each area.

 There is no partial credit within an area.
 For example, if some parts are written down in a playbook but other parts are in the expert's head, then score a `D`.

+# Measure time and decisions

+Measure both **how long** it takes to do these activities and how many **decisions** are required, because executive function is a limited resource for everyone.

+Aggregate per month.
+In the Toil Scorecard we don't need to differentiate between "fast + frequent" vs. "slow + seldom".

+A single digit of precision is plenty.
+Even order-of-magnitude is good enough, especially at the beginning.

 # The Areas